Plotting in Ferndown

-As well as the town council and the Douch Family Funeral Directors branch AE Joliffe and Son, the Ferndown RBL Club, Dudsbury Golf Club, Colten Care’s Fernhill Dementia Home and Rotary Club of Parley have all helped raise the amount required.
+As well as the town council and the Douch Family Funeral Directors in Ferndown, AE Joliffe and Son, the Ferndown RBL Club, Dudsbury Golf Club, Colten Care’s Fernhill Dementia Home and Rotary Club of Parley have all helped raise the amount required.

 The Mayor of Ferndown, Cllr Mrs Cathy Lugg, will open the new facility on October 7.

-Emma Regan, from Douch Family Funeral Directors, said: “This is an important community project which we are proud to be involved with.
+Emma Regan, from Douch Family Funeral Directors in Dorset, said: “This is an important community project which we are proud to be involved with.

 “Many of our staff have had ‘dementia friendly’ training and understand how important things like this can be for those with dementia.